 Integrative Therapy vs. EMDR

-Although EMDR has the potential to provide rapid relief, it is sometimes seen as a controversial form of therapy due to its potential for adverse effects, including heightened awareness or retraumatization beyond the therapy session.
+Although EMDR has the potential to provide rapid relief, it is sometimes seen as a controversial form of therapy due to its potential for adverse effects, including heightened emotions during processing, lightheadedness, fatigue, headaches, vivid dreams, and an increase in stressful memories.
 Moreover, the exact reasons why this therapy works are not entirely clear.
 Research suggests that exposure to trauma memories leads to change, not the eye movements themselves.

-In contrast, Integrative Therapy is a holistic approach to therapy, usually involving several therapeutic techniques to bring about a personalized and practical approach to healing.
+In contrast, Integrative Therapy is a holistic form of therapy involving several therapeutic techniques to bring about a personalized and practical approach to healing.
 Integrative Therapy draws upon a wide range of approaches including cognitive, behavioral, psychodynamic, and skills-based therapies.
 An integrative therapist utilizes their training and expertise to select the most beneficial techniques into a cohesive therapeutic experience based on the client’s unique strengths, needs, and goals.
 Not only is Integrative Therapy individualized, flexible, and holistic; it has some of the following potential benefits:

 • Clients may respond more quickly to treatment that utilizes several different techniques at once.